 Feeding the Amazon Parrot

 Your Amazon should eat both pelleted bird food and healthy, fresh fruits, vegetables, and other "human" foods.
 Seeds are too high in fat for Amazons and while they can be fed as treats, they should make up no more than 10 percent of the whole diet.
 Nuts are a good treat but should only be fed in moderation.
-Parrot nutrition 101 is a helpful resource with more information about proper diets for parrots.
+Parrot nutrition and proper diet is an important part of caring for parrots.

 An Amazon's love of food and its skills at begging often result in overweight pet parrots.
 A fun and well-stocked cage will encourage movement and exercise.
 They also are very intelligent creatures and need mental exercise.
 Puzzle toys are important to the parrot's mental stimulation.